LavirtheWhiolet/my-git-workflow/README.md

     $ ga.
     [desktop-ui cb98038] ...
      1 file changed, 1 insertion(+)

-You may see all the aliases introduced by this piece of software in “git_aliases” and “shell_aliases”.

 Now we have a subtask “Add a button” in the task “Desktop UI”.
 Let's start it.